Aligarh Muslim University: Main campus

 The campus of Aligarh Muslim University is spread over 467.6 hectares in the city of Aligarh, Uttar Pradesh.
 The nearest railway station is the Aligarh Junction.

 It is a residential university, with most of the staff and students residing on the campus.
 There are 19 halls of residence for students (13 for boys and 6 for girls) with 80 hostels.
 The halls are administered by a provost and a number of teacher wardens who look after different hostels.
 Each hall maintains a dining hall, a common room with facilities for indoor games, a reading room, a library, sports clubs and a literary and cultural society.
 The halls are named after people associated with the Aligarh Movement and the university.

 Sir Syed Hall is the oldest hall of the university.
-It houses many heritage buildings, such as Strachey Hall, Mushtaq Manzil, Asman Manzil, Nizam Museum and Lytton Library, Victoria Gate, and Jama Masjid.
+It houses many heritage buildings, such as Strachey Hall, Mushtaq Manzil, Asman Manzil, Nizam Museum and Lytton Library, Victoria Gate, and Sir Syed Mosque.

 The campus also maintains a cricket ground, Willingdon Pavilion, a synthetic hockey ground and a park, Gulistan-e-Syed.

 Other notable buildings in the campus includes the Maulana Azad Library, Moinuddin Ahmad Art Gallery, Kennedy Auditorium, Musa Dakri Museum, the Cultural Education Centre, Siddons Debating Union Hall and Sir Syed House.

 The main university gate is called Bab-e-Syed.
 In 2020 a new gate called Centenary Gate was built to celebrate the centenary year of the university.